codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 /*
  * Wrapper structure around a connected client, each client can be a publisher
  * or a subscriber, it can be used to track sessions too.
- * As of now, no allocations will be fired, jsut a big pool of memory at the
+ * As of now, no allocations will be fired, just a big pool of memory at the
  * start of the application will serve us a client pool, read and write buffers
  * are initialized lazily.
  *